Structured Packing in LLM Training Improves Long Context Utilization: Introduction

 \section{Introduction}

-\looseness=-1 Large language models (LLMs) \citep{brown2020language, chowdhery2022palm, lewkowycz2022solving, openai2023gpt4, bai2023qwen} have transformed the field of AI.
-Recently, the field has observed the rise of long context Language Models (LCLMs) that promise to unveil novel and powerful capabilities \citep{anthropic2023modelcard, gpt4-turbo, reid2024gemini}.
-However, their ability to process long context is not always as effective as one hopes for.
-Indeed, several studies have highlighted an important limitation: when processing prompts composed of multiple documents, LCLMs frequently encounter difficulties in accurately extracting relevant information~\citep{tworkowski2023focused, liu2023lost, Shi2023LargeLM}.
+Large language models (LLMs) \citep{brown2020language, chowdhery2022palm, lewkowycz2022solving, openai2023gpt4, bai2023qwen} have transformed the field of AI.
+Recently, the field has observed the rise of Long Context Language Models (LCLMs) that promise to unveil novel and powerful capabilities \citep{anthropic2023modelcard, gpt4-turbo, reid2024gemini}.
+However, their ability to process long contexts is not always as effective as one hopes.
+Indeed, several studies have highlighted an important limitation: when processing prompts composed of multiple documents, LCLMs frequently encounter difficulties in accurately extracting relevant information~\citep{tworkowski2023focused, liu2023lost, Shi2023LargeLM,niths}.
 Additionally, they typically find it challenging to utilize information from the middle of their inputs~\citep{liu2023lost}, even on simple synthetic retrieval tasks~\citep{longchat2023}.
 Understanding these issues is vital for advancements in LCLM technologies and calls for systematic research.

 In this work, we take a step towards better context utilization in LCLMs.
 We focus on training data, keeping other components, such as the architecture and training objectives, unchanged.
-The broad question is \emph{how to organize training data to enhance long context capabilities}?
-Such perspective has received some attention recently \citep{levine2022icl,data-distributional-properties,shi2023incontext}, but the problem is far from being solved.
+The broad question is: \emph{Given training data consisting of documents, how should these documents be organized into training samples to enhance long-context capabilities}?
+While this perspective has received some attention recently \citep{levine2022icl,data-distributional-properties,shi2023incontext}, the problem remains unsolved.
 The central finding of this work is that \emph{structuring training data to increase semantic interdependence is an effective strategy towards better long context utilization}.
-We achieve this by introducing and evaluating Structured Packing for Long Context (\method{}), a method for creating training examples by using retrieval (e.g., BM25, Contriver or repository structure) to collate mutually relevant documents into a single training context.
+We achieve this by introducing and evaluating Structured Packing for Long Context (\method{}), a method for creating training samples by using retrieval (e.g., BM25, Contriever) to collate mutually relevant documents into a single training context.